 2. How to Record Guitar on Computer – Acoustic guitar using microphone

 The recording guitar microphone method, the process is similar except…

-- We will plugging a microphone into the XLR input of the FastTrack (i/o device)
+- We will plugging a microphone into the XLR input of the audio i/o device

 - Create new track as described above

-- For the FastTrack, open channel 1 (Garageband) to receive sound to the new track
+- Open channel 1 (Garageband) to receive sound to the new track

 - Set your input level as above

 - When using a mic to record acoustic guitar, we must control external noises and we MUST use headphones for monitoring.